danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 The function `gibbs_tensor()` outputs the posterior samples for the parameters of the model described in **Section 2** of the paper.

-Let us **perform posterior inference for the three simulations, and compute the posterior samples of the Cramer's V coefficient** required for the local tests on the marginals and the bivariates—see Section 2.1 in the paper.
+Let us **perform posterior inference for the three simulations, and compute the posterior samples of the Cramer's V coefficients** required for the local tests on the marginals and the bivariates—see Section 2.1 in the paper.
 To do this we will use the functions `cramer_marginals()` and `cramer_bivariates()` in the file [`Core_Functions.R`](https://github.com/danieledurante/GroupTensor-Test/blob/master/Core_Functions.R), and described in the [`README.md`](https://github.com/danieledurante/GroupTensor-Test/blob/master/README.md) file.

 -----------
 ### Scenario 1